timescale/docs/mst/about-mst.md

 If the PostgreSQL master fails, the combined information from the MST monitoring infrastructure and the standby node is used to make a failover decision.
-On the nodes, the open source monitoring daemon `PGLookout` in combination with the information from the MST system infra report the failover.
+On the nodes, the open source monitoring daemon `PGLookout` in combination with the information from the MST system infrastructure report the failover.
 If the master node is down completely, the standby node promotes itself as the new master node and immediately starts serving clients.
 A new replacement node is automatically scheduled and becomes the new standby node.